nicholaschantcs/bot-slack/README.md

     }

     if (action.done) {
-      // Do something if you need: use res.memory('knowledge') if you got a knowledge from this action }
+      // Use external services: use res.memory('knowledge') if you got a knowledge from this action }

     replies.forEach(reply => rtm.sendMessage(reply, dm))